microsoft/vscode-docs/blogs/2020/07/27/containers-edu.md

 `devcontainer.json` is a great opportunity to create a customized coding environment to fit the specific needs of your students.
 You can specify a few variables to create a unique environment for each class or assignment.

-Variables we’d recommend starting off with in a `devcontainer.json` for education are:
+Variables we'd recommend starting off with in a `devcontainer.json` for education are:

 | Property | Type | Description |
 |----------|------|-------------|